 Types of DiziOctober 20, 2015

 When people think of Chinese instruments, the first ones that comes to mind is usually the erhu, pipa, or dizi.
 The only instrument in the Chinese Orchestra capable of playing chords of 3 or more notes simultaneously is the sheng, a woodwind instrument that is not as commonly known.
 Its variants come in different shapes and sizes, which may form a point of confusion for those who do not know much about it.

 In recent years, ensembles such as Resonance – the Sheng ensemble have helped bring this lesser-known instrument into the spotlight, showcasing its versatility as both an accompanying and a solo instrument.
 As such, this post aims to introduce the different types of shengs commonly seen today.

-The sheng is an ancient instrument that has undergone extensive reformation in the 20th century in order to cater to the demands of the Chinese orchestra.
+The sheng is an ancient instrument that has undergone extensive reformation in the 20th century in order to cater to the demands of Chinese Orchestras.
 Hence, aside from the traditional shengs (of which there are also many), there are a series of reformed shengs that cover extensive pitch ranges.
 These are the two major types of sheng – the traditional shengs, which have fingerholes, and the reformed shengs, which are keyed instruments.

 Shengs can also be differentiated according to shape – the bao (lit. “hug”) sheng, and the pai (lit. “line”) sheng.
 As their names suggest, the bao sheng refers to any sheng that has a circular base or windchest, while the pai sheng refers to any sheng that has a flat surface on which keys are affixed, much like a piano.
 These terms are usually used to differentiate between types of zhong yin (alto) and di yin (bass) shengs, though they may be applied to any.